Travel Guide

 Choose the right ticket

 If you only want the main visit, the basic ticket is usually enough because Design Museum Brussels is already included.
-Combined tickets exist with Mini-Europe, Belgian Beer World, and the Planetarium, but those only make sense if you are intentionally pairing nearby attractions.
+Combined tickets exist with Mini-Europe, Belgian Beer World, and the Planetarium, but they only make sense if you intentionally plan to pair nearby attractions.

 Each ticket is for a single entry and should be kept until the end of the visit.
 Official rules also say tickets are not returned, refunded, resold, or exchanged.